ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_migration_use-cases/guide.en-gb.md

 If you require training or technical support to implement your migration with VCD, please contact your TAM or [click here](/links/professional-services) to get a quote and request a custom analysis of your project from our Professional Services team experts.

-Ask questions, give your feedback and interact directly with the team building our Hosted Private Cloud services on the dedicated [Discord](https://discord.gg/ovhcloud) channel.
+Ask questions, give your feedback and interact directly with the team building our Hosted Private Cloud services on the dedicated [Discord](https://discord.gg/ovhcloud) canal.

 Join our [community of users](/links/community).